pierrePalud/beetroots-tuto/README.md

 ![output-structure](./img/output-structure.png)

 The name of each output folder is generated from

 * the simulation name (defined in the `input.yaml` file, in the `simu_name` entry).
 Here it is set to "test".
 * the date and hour (here the 1st of July of 2025, at 8AM).

 Each output folder contains 3 subfolders:

 * `data`: it contains tabular data (typically csv files).
 It contains 2 subfolders:
   * input: input data to the inference, for traceability
   * output: contains some of the values used to plot the figures in "img"

 * `raw`: it contains the raw data, available in case the beetroots's automatic results extraction does not run a test you want, or in case you want to re-do one of the figures.

 * `img`: the main output folder, that should be analyzed when the inference run is finished.
-In this folder, mainly 4 subfolders are interesting for standard users:
+In this folder, mainly 6 subfolders are interesting for standard users:
   * `observations`: shows the observations actually used for inversion.
 Usefull to check whether beetroots analyzes the data you think it is analyzing.
   * `objective`: shows how the negative log posterior evolves with the number of iterations.
 Essential to assess convergence for both optimization and MCMC.
   * `accept_freq`: shows the evolution of the frequency at which a candidate is accepted for both PMALA (local exploration) and MTM (global exploration).
   * `estimators`: shows the reconstructions and uncertainty quantifications (for MCMC)
+  * `mc`: shows 1D and 2D histograms of the samples (for MCMC)
   * `p-values`: results of the model checking / posterior predictive checking test, that assesses how well the reconstructions can reproduce the observations.

 **Now, what to do from these outputs?
 What actions to take?**

-First, check the `estimators` (ie, the reconstructions).
+First, check the reconstructed maps in `estimators` (ie, the reconstructions) and the sample histograms (1D and 2D) in `mc`.
 Second, whether the reconstructions make sense to you or not, perform a few sanity checks:

 * check convergence (`objective`)
 * check the efficiency of the local and global explorations (`accept_freq`)
 * check whether your reconstructions reproduces your observations (`p-values`)

 ### Case 1: in optimization mode

 The inference process runs an optimization when the `to_run_optim_map` entry in the `input.yaml` file set to `true`.
 If you do not want to run an optimization process, set this parameter to `false`.

-#### check convergence
+#### 1.1 check convergence

 in `objective`: look at the two files

 * `optim_map_objective_with_bi.PNG`
 * `optim_map_objective_no_bi.PNG`